dimroc/blog/_posts/2017-04-25-machine-learning-selfies.md

 Xiaoyong Shen, et al. started off by fine-tuning a existing CNN for portraits.
 This CNN is known as the [Fully Convolutional Network, or FCN,](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf) and is extremely popular.
-Shen's first result is known as the Portrait FCN, a FCN with certain layers retrained against portraits, and that's what's been used for this experiment.
+Shen's first result is known as the Portrait FCN, an FCN with certain layers retrained against portraits.
+The Portrait FCN is what's used to generate the matte in this experiment.

 ## Style Transfer